 PROJECT DESCRIPTION

-Bonneville Power Administration (BPA) proposes to rebuild its existing approximately 22-mile-long Allston to Driscoll No. 2 and the approximately 21-mile-long Driscoll to Astoria No. 1, 115-kilovolt transmission lines (see enclosed project map).
+Bonneville Power Administration (BPA) proposes to rebuild its existing approximately 22-mile-long Allston to Driscoll No. 2 and the approximately 21-mile-long Driscoll to Astoria No. 1, 115-kilovolt transmission lines.
 Together, the proposed rebuilding of the two lines is referred to as the Allston to Astoria Rebuild Project.
 The lines are located in Clatsop and Columbia counties and cross sections of lands owned by the State of Oregon.
 The Allston-Driscoll No. 2 and Driscoll-Astoria No. 1 transmission lines, having been in service for around 70 years, are rapidly approaching the end of their service lives and are experiencing performance issues due to age, inadequate design, and overall condition which results in continued loss of service.
 The lines need to be rebuilt to ensure reliable electric service and the safety of the public and transmission workers.

 ENVIRONMENTAL REVIEW